-On the proxy server, the JBoss HTTP Connector mod-cluster consists of four Apache modules.
+On the proxy server, the JBoss HTTP Connector, mod-cluster, consists of four Apache HTTP Server modules.

-Shared Memory Manager: mod_slotmem.so
+Shared Memory Manager module: mod_slotmem.so

-The Shared Memory Manager module, mod_slotmem, makes the real-time worker node information available to multiple Apache server processes.
+The Shared Memory Manager module, mod_slotmem, makes the real-time worker node information available to multiple Apache HTTP Server server processes.

-Cluster Manager Module: mod_manager.so
+Cluster Manager module: mod_manager.so

-The Cluster Manager module, mod_manager, receives and acknowledges messages from nodes, including worker node registrations, worker node load data, and worker node application life cycle events.
+The Cluster Manager module, mod_manager, receives and acknowledges messages from nodes, including worker node registrations, worker node load data, and worker node application life-cycle events.

-Proxy Balancer Module: mod_proxy_cluster.so
+Proxy Balancer module: mod_proxy_cluster.so

-The Proxy Balancer Module, mod_proxy_cluster, handles the routing of requests to cluster nodes.
+The Proxy Balancer module, mod_proxy_cluster, handles the routing of requests to cluster nodes.
 The Proxy Balancer selects the appropriate node to forward the request to, based on application location in the cluster, current state of each of the cluster nodes, and the Session ID (if a request is part of an established session).

-Proxy Advertisement Module: mod_advertise.so
+Proxy Advertisement module: mod_advertise.so

-The Proxy Advertisement Module, mod_advertise.so, broadcasts the existence of the proxy server via UDP multicast messages.
-The server advertisement messages contain the IP address and port number where the proxy is listening for responses from nodes that wish to join the load-balancing cluster.
+The Proxy Advertisement module, mod_advertise.so, broadcasts the existence of the proxy server via UDP multicast messages.
+The server advertisement messages contain the IP address and port number on which the proxy is listening for responses from nodes that wish to join the load-balancing cluster.

-Refer to Section 5.1, "Apache Modules" for detailed information about the available modules including user-configurable parameters.
+Refer to Section 6.1, "Apache HTTP Server modules" for detailed information about the available modules including user-configurable parameters.